-Marcus Sohlberg is a senior associate in White & Case LLP's International Trade Practice Group in Geneva, Switzerland.
-His practice focuses on trade and investment matters involving in particular the law of the World Trade Organization (WTO).
-Marcus advises corporate clients and sovereign governments on a diverse range of matters such as WTO dispute settlement proceedings, trade remedies rules (anti-dumping, subsidies and safeguards), export controls and economic sanctions, and trade policy.
+Marcus Sohlberg is counsel in White & Case LLP's International Trade Practice Group in Dubai.
+His practice focuses on trade and investment matters under public international law, in particular the World Trade Organization (WTO), and regional treaties and local laws, such as the European Union (EU) and the United Kingdom (UK).

 An unprecedented step – the European Commission releases TTIP negotiation proposals, International Law Office, 16 January 2015

 European Commission releases 2014 Trade Barriers Report Background, International Law Office, 17 April 2014